formival/formival-site/index.md

 </form>
 ```

-The `:fields` binding defines the structure of the form:
+The `:fields` binding defines the structure of the form.
+Each field has a unique `key` that defines which bit of the
+model should be bound to this field.
+The `type` defines
+which input component is used.
+And `templateOptions` defines
+any extra options that are passed along to the input and wrapper
+components:

 ```js
       fields: [